Income and assets tests for ABSTUDY

 If you are in severe financial hardship but are not eligible for ABSTUDY because of the assets test, you may be paid under Asset Hardship provisions.

-- a dependent student who is younger than 16 and approved to live away from home
+- 15 years of age or younger and approved to live away from home, and

 - receive ABSTUDY Living Allowance, or